mine and occupational health and safety

 As Africa’s largest law firm with over 600 specialist practitioners, ENSafrica has the capacity to deliver on your business requirements across all major industries and the continent.
 We are able to leverage our resources to suit your pricing preferences and deliver within your timeframes.

 We advise on all aspects of MOHS law, including:

-- advice on legislation for compensation of work-related deaths, injuries and diseases, such as the South African Occupational Diseases in Mines and Works Act, 1973 and the South African Compensation for Occupational Injuries and Diseases Act, 1993
+- Advice on legislation for compensation for work-related deaths, injuries and diseases, such as the South African Occupational Diseases in Mines and Works Act 1973 and the South African Compensation for Occupational Injuries and Diseases Act 1993

-- appeals to the Chief Inspector and appeals and/or review applications to the South African Labour Court relating to MOHS matters
+- Appeals to the Chief Inspector and appeals and/or review applications to the South African Courts relating to MOHS matters

-- due diligence investigations and audits pertaining to MOHS
+- Due diligence investigations and legal compliance audits pertaining to MOHS law

 - MOHS law auditing